Administration order

 Late fees

-Charges that may be added to your account if you make a payment after the date you originally agreed.
+Money that can be added to your account if you make a payment late.

 Level term assurance

 A type of life insurance.
-If you die within the term it pays out a lump sum.
-The amount you will be paid remains the same throughout the whole term.
+If you die within the term, it pays out a lump sum of money.
+The amount you are paid stays the same throughout the whole term.

 Levy